 The Vegetable Garden As Teacher

 To live virtuously, we need look no further than the garden, for it is the most steadfast and honest of teachers.
-Through the act of gardening, we learn humility, patience, kindness, empathy, and commitment; but likewise receive an antidote to the vices of arrogance, impatience, selfishness and hubris.
+Through the act of gardening, we learn humility, patience, kindness, empathy, and commitment; and likewise receive an antidote to the vices of arrogance, impatience, selfishness and hubris.

 Kneeling down in prayer in front of a bed of soil to plant a seed, a seed with no promise of germination, is an act of faith.
 Planting a seed is a communion and celebration of life outside ourselves.
 Our wealth, prestige and power have no bearing on the seed; and in planting one, we cross the boundary from seeing ourselves as the centre, to seeing ourselves as a part in a much grander whole.

 In gardening we learn to care.
 Sometimes (more often than not) we do not know what the garden needs.
-We can’t simply throw whatever we have at the garden in the hope that it will work (well, we can, but then gardening is more akin to gambling); we must pay attention.
-We must look and listen, see the signs that are before us, and heed the call.
+We can’t throw whatever we have at the garden in the hope it will work (well, we can, but then gardening is more akin to gambling); we must pay attention.
+We must look and listen, see the signs that are before us and heed the call.
 The garden, whether we enter it desiring to be one or not, requires us to be a loving partner.
 Not loving in the sexual sense, but loving as Erich Fromm saw it, loving as ‘reaching out…and of overcoming the fear of losing oneself’ and in the process, becoming more than oneself.

-Whereas in life I may find value in the limiting realm of personal gratification, in the garden as I tend for my lemon tree, I begin to see myself in that tree, and caring for myself involves nothing less than caring for it (and caring for it involves nothing less than caring for myself).
+Whereas in life I may find value in the limited realm of personal gratification, in the garden, as I tend for my lemon tree, I begin to see myself in that tree, and caring for myself involves nothing less than caring for it (and caring for it involves nothing less than caring for myself).
 I become enlarged by my care and identification by the things around me; the world is not reduced to me, I am increased by my identification with the world.
 Forgetting myself means losing myself, and then finding it in the world around me.

 Through deliberate and constant attention, gardening encourages a particular type of sensitivity; to the wind, to the sun, to the waxing and waning of the moon, to the turning of the seasons, and most importantly, to the quality and nutrition of our sustenance.